Amalg016/PixelEditor/README.md

 ### Prerequisites

-To run the Pixel Editor,you need to have any of the following installed:
+To run the Pixel Editor, you need to have any of the following installed:
--Web Browser(Chrome,Safari,Brave)
+- Web Browser(Chrome,Safari,Brave).

 ### Cloning installation